EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 Okay, Now let's try to develop something useful using these NPL messages.
 As I have mentioned previously, nodes can attain collective decisions using these NPL messages.
 So let's get the example of random number generation.
 - First, each node generates a random number and broadcasts it to the UNL.
 - Then each node keeps an array of numbers that it has received.
-- Once a node received all messages from its peers or the timeout period was reached, the node has to select the maximum of the received random numbers.
+- Once a node receives all messages from its peers or the timeout period is reached, the node has to select the maximum of the received random numbers.
 - Then node tries to write that figure into the `data.txt` file in its state.

-___NOTE :___ _Here we have used stringified JSON object as a message._
+___NOTE :___ _Here we have used stringified JSON object as the message._

 ```javascript
 const HotPocket = require("hotpocket-nodejs-contract");